Top free activities and attractions in Valais

 Free skiing and cross-country skiing for children

 In many resorts and ski areas, children and even teenagers receive a free lift pass.
 In Zermatt, you simply order a Wolli Card online and your children up to the age of 9 ski free of charge; on Saturdays, even teenagers up to the age of 16 ski for free.
 In Crans-Montana, too, children up to the age of 9 ski free of charge when their parents have a valid one-day ski pass.
 Children and young people up to the age of 20 can enjoy the Aletsch Arena at no charge every Saturday as part of the "Ski for free" campaign.
 As part of the "Kids on ski - for free" initiative, Aletsch Arena is also committed to providing free ski instruction for children aged 3 to 5.
 The offer includes 5 days of ski school (3 hours per day), equipment rental and lift passes.
 And while we’re on the subject: Visperterminen offers free skiing for children and adults on their birthday.
-In the Lötschental valley, too, and in the ski resorts of the Région Dents du Midi, there are free ski days for children, while in the Obergoms – the upper Rhône valley – youngsters can use the cross-country ski trails without paying anything at all
+In the Lötschental valley, too, and in the ski resorts of the Région Dents du Midi, there are free ski days for children, while in the Obergoms – the upper Rhône valley – youngsters can use the cross-country ski trails without paying anything at all.

 Free outdoor activities for families